jfaraudo/Running_NAMD/scripts_equilibration_generic/readme.md

 Generic scripts for equilibrating NAMD simulations in different thermostats:

-NVE: isolated system \n
+NVE: isolated system

-NVT: Langevin thermostat \n
+NVT: Langevin thermostat

-NpT: Langevin thermostat and barostat \n
+NpT: Langevin thermostat and barostat

-NpzT: Langevin thermostat and a barostat applied only in z direction \n
+NpzT: Langevin thermostat and a barostat applied only in z direction

 In all cases an energy minimization is included before the MD run